 MRSA is a type of staph bacteria that's resistant to many antibiotics.
 This test can diagnose a MRSA infection so you can get treatment that may prevent serious complications.

-{"label":"MRSA Tests Reference Range","scale":"lin","step":0.25,"hideunits":true,"items":[{"flag":"negative","label":{"short":"Negative","long":"Negative","orientation":"horizontal"},"values":{"min":0,"max":1},"text":"A negative result will report the absence of methicillin-resistant Staphylococcus aureus, which means that you are not carrying the germ, nor are you infected by it. ","conditions":[]},{"flag":"positive","label":{"short":"Positive","long":"Positive","orientation":"horizontal"},"values":{"min":1,"max":2},"text":"A positive result will report the presence of methicillin-resistant Staphylococcus aureus.
+{"label":"MRSA screen reference range","description":"MRSA is a type of staph bacteria that's resistant to many antibiotics.
+This test is most often used to find out if you have a MRSA infection.
+The test may also be used to see if treatment for a MRSA infection is working.","scale":"lin","step":0.25,"items":[{"flag":"negative","label":{"short":"Negative","long":"Negative","orientation":"horizontal"},"values":{"min":0,"max":1},"text":"A negative result will report the absence of methicillin-resistant Staphylococcus aureus, which means that you are not carrying the germ, nor are you infected by it. ","conditions":[]},{"flag":"positive","label":{"short":"Positive","long":"Positive","orientation":"horizontal"},"values":{"min":1,"max":2},"text":"A positive result will report the presence of methicillin-resistant Staphylococcus aureus.
 If you have signs or symptoms of infection, this means that you are infected by this bacterium.
-If, on the other hand, you don\u2019t have any illness, then it means that you are a carrier and can infect other susceptible people. ","conditions":["MRSA Infection"]}],"value":0.5}[{"negative":0},{"positive":0}]
+If, on the other hand, you don\u2019t have any illness, then it means that you are a carrier and can infect other susceptible people. ","conditions":["MRSA Infection"]}],"hideunits":true,"value":0.5}[{"negative":0},{"positive":0}]

 Use the slider below to see how your results affect your